top of page

 What to Expect During a Skin Cancer Screening Exam

-During a skin cancer screening exam, your dermatologist will conduct a thorough examination from head to toe to assess your melanoma health.
-This includes examining areas that are often exposed to the sun, such as the scalp, face, neck, arms, legs, and back.
-The purpose of this comprehensive assessment is to identify any suspicious growths or abnormalities that may require further evaluation by melanoma health services based on evidence.
+During a skin cancer screening exam, our dermatologists will conduct a thorough examination from head to toe to assess your skin health.
+This includes examining areas often exposed to the sun, such as the scalp, face, neck, arms, legs, and back.
+The comprehensive assessment aims to identify any suspicious growths or abnormalities that may require further evaluation based on clinical evidence.

-In addition to the visual skin examination, your doctor will also discuss your personal and family medical history related to skin cancer, including any instances of melanoma.
-This information helps them understand if you have any genetic predispositions or previous instances of skin cancer within your family.
-By understanding these factors, they can better assess your risk level and tailor their approach accordingly, ensuring a comprehensive health screening program based on evidence.
+In addition to the visual skin examination, our doctors will discuss your personal and family medical history related to skin cancer, including any instances of melanoma.
+This information helps us understand if you have any genetic predispositions or previous skin cancer cases within your family.
+By understanding these factors, we can better assess your risk level and tailor our approach accordingly, ensuring a comprehensive screening program based on evidence.

-Another important aspect of the screening involves evaluating existing moles, birthmarks, or other spots on your body for skin lesions.
-Your dermatologist will carefully examine each spot individually using specialized tools and techniques for visual skin examination.
-They will look for signs such as asymmetry, irregular borders, changes in color or size, and any unusual textures to identify potential malignancies or precancerous conditions.
-If necessary, they may perform a skin biopsy to confirm a diagnosis of melanoma.
+Our dermatologists will also evaluate existing moles, birthmarks, or other spots on your body for potential skin lesions.
+Each spot will be carefully examined using specialized tools and techniques.
+We'll look for signs such as asymmetry, irregular borders, changes in color or size, and unusual textures to identify potential malignancies or precancerous conditions.
+If necessary, a skin biopsy may be performed to confirm a diagnosis.

-Based on the results of the skin screening, your dermatologist may suggest further exams or procedures, such as a skin biopsy, as part of the skin cancer screening program.
+Based on the screening results, our dermatologists may suggest further exams or procedures, such as a skin biopsy.

-It's important to note that not all abnormal findings during the melanoma screening exam indicate the presence of skin cancer.
+It's important to note that not all abnormal findings during the screening indicate skin cancer.
 Sometimes, benign conditions like seborrheic keratosis or squamous cells can mimic malignant growths.
-Nevertheless, it is always better to err on the side of caution and have any concerning areas evaluated by a professional.
-This recommendation is supported by evidence.
+Nevertheless, it is always better to have any concerning areas evaluated by a professional, as recommended by clinical guidelines.

 By undergoing regular skin cancer screening exams, you are actively protecting your health from melanoma.
 Early detection significantly increases the chances of successful treatment and recovery.
-So don't hesitate to schedule an appointment with your dermatologist for a comprehensive skin exam today, following the recommendation of the USPSTF.
+Don't hesitate to schedule an appointment with our skin specialists for a comprehensive skin exam, following the recommendations of the U.S. Preventive Services Task Force (USPSTF).

 Key Risk Factors for Skin Cancer Detection